albertliumaster/albertliumaster.github.io/_pages/openings.md

 ### Fellowships

-We especially welcome postdocs with fellowships, and would be happy to support you in applying both before and after joining our group.
+We especially welcome graduate students and postdocs with fellowships, and would be happy to support you in applying both before and after joining our group.

+We encourage eligible graduate students to join our group for internships through the <a href="https://science.osti.gov/wdts/scgsr">Office of Science Graduate Student Research (SCGSR) Program</a>.

 International applicants in particular can consider the following funding opportunities:
 <ul>